beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 Vector 218 and 1 make little-endian address `1*256+218`, or 0x01DA, or
 474 in decimal.

 Address 469 is the start of all BASIC programs.
-So `USR(0)` will just to assembly just after the start of all BASIC programs.
+So `USR(0)` will jump to assembly just after the start of all BASIC programs.
 Which is suspiciously near that `REM` on line `10`!